USEPA/WNTR/documentation/framework.rst

   head pump curves are created by connecting the points with straight-line segments.
   When using the WNTRSimulator, the points are fit to the same :math:`H = A - B*Q^C` function that is used for 3-point curves.
+* **Variable minimum and required pressure**:
+  While the WaterNetworkModel can store spatially variable minimum and required pressure that are used in the WNTRSimulator, those values cannot be saved when writing an INP file, rather the minimum and required pressure values in the options are saved.
+  This impacts the ability to use those junction attributes in the EpanetSimulator.